Information and Services for Residents

 - When trees or bushes or brush are cleared to facilitate a construction project for the resident/property owner, in which case the resident/property owner or contractor will be responsible for removal.

-- When the brush pile exceeds the equivalent of one pick-up truck full (un-chipped).
-The DPW Director will notify the resident/property owner that he/she is responsible for removal.
+- When the brush pile exceeds the equivalent of one pick-up truck full.
+The DPW Director will notify the resident or property owner if it is determined that he/she is responsible for removal.

-City residents and property owners only may take leaves, grass, and other yard waste generated from locations within the City limits directly to the City’s compost pile at Kiwanis Park any time (please do not leave compost in plastic bags).
+City residents and property owners only may take leaves, grass, and other yard waste generated from in-City locations directly to the City’s compost pile at Kiwanis Park at any time, please do not leave it in plastic bags.
 We cannot accept brush at Kiwanis Park or any other City location.
 Brush is accepted at the Emmet County drop-off center located at 7363 Pleasantview Road.